smartsdk/mongo-rs-controller-swarm/README.md

 This repository provides a dockerized controller for a Mongo DB replica-set deployed on a Docker Swarm cluster.

 ## How to use
-First, you need to have a Docker Swarm (docker >= 17.06.0-ce) already setup.
+First, you need to have a Docker Swarm (docker >= 17.06.0-ce) already setup (See Testing for a local setup).
 Secondly you need to create an overlay network called `backend` (when creating the network and setting up the Swarm cluster, *be careful with MTU issues!* Locally you won't have any, but using cloud providers, you may hit several ones):

 * `docker network create  --opt encrypted -d overlay backend`